nextauthjs/next-auth/docs/docs/faq.md

 If you would like NextAuth.js to support a particular feature, the best way to help make it happen is to raise a feature request describing the feature and offer to work with other contributors to develop and test it.

-If you are not able to develop a feature yourself, you can offer to sponsor someone to work on it.

 </p>
 </details>